- Last Updated: 18 October 2014

 Support and advise groups interested in advancing emergency care, both at home and abroad.

 While the Association's remit is Ireland, IAEM plays an international role through membership of the European Society for Emergency Medicine and the International Federation for Emergency Medicine.
 Fuller details are provided in the IAEM Constitution.
 The Company's Memorandum and Articles of Association are also available for inspection.

 Who may join?

 Membership is open to doctors interested in or working in the specialty of Emergency Medicine.
-Medical Student membership of the Association has been possible since October 2011 and as a gesture to those Medical Students interested in Emergency Medicine, the normal Annual Subscription has been waived for 2013 and will again be waived for the 2014 subscription year.
+Medical Student membership of the Association has been possible since October 2011 and as a gesture to those Medical Students interested in Emergency Medicine, the normal Annual Subscription has been waived for 2013 and 2014 and will again be waived again for the 2015 subscription year.